kara-heilemann/EEB5300_KCKH/README.md

  ```

- The full shell script for the MaSuRCA assembly of the raw and unclassified reads is MaSuRCA_ru.sh.
+ The full shell script for the MaSuRCA assembly of the raw and unclassified reads is MaSuRCA_ru.sh

  ### **Assembly Quality**